 If you sync the Notes app with iCloud, all your notes are protected behind your devices' passcodes and passwords, and you can unlock your devices much faster using Face ID or Touch ID.
 When you access them from iCloud.com, you need your Apple ID password to see them.
 Pretty secure, right?

-Apple's iOS 16.2, iPadOS 16.2, and macOS Ventura 13.1 updates let you add even more security with Advanced Data Protection for iCloud.
+Since iOS 16.2, iPadOS 16.2, and macOS Ventura 13.1, Apple lets you add even more security with Advanced Data Protection for iCloud.
 With it enabled, all your notes are protected with end-to-end encryption over iCloud, and you can only access your notes on your trusted devices.
 You can even disable notes access on iCloud.com for more extreme protection, but it's not required.

 Why You Should Add Even More Protection

 Even with all that security, people may be able to access your notes.
 For example, if you're working on your Mac and have your notes visible, anyone nearby can browse them if you step away for a minute without exiting to the Lock Screen.
-This could happen at work, school, or even your own home.
-While it's less likely that you'll leave your iPhone lying around, your iPad may be a different story.
+This could happen at work, school, or even in your own home.
+While it's less likely that you'll leave your iPhone lying around, your iPad may be a different story, especially if you share it with family members who know the passcode.

-To protect your notes in those instances, you should consider locking the Notes app down.
+To protect your notes, you should consider locking the Notes app down.
 While you can technically lock the entire app itself, it's better to lock every single note behind a password and Face ID or Touch ID if you plan on syncing notes across your iCloud-connected devices.

-Apple's iOS 16, iPadOS 16, and macOS Ventura 13 make protected notes easier to use by letting you lock your notes behind your device passcode or password instead of a Notes-specific one.
+Apple made protected notes easier to use, starting with iOS 16, iPadOS 16, and macOS Ventura 13, by letting you lock your notes behind your device passcode or password instead of a Notes-specific one.
 If you use a strong password for your devices, they'll be almost impossible to hack.

 Jump to a Section